Service Name: Smart Phone and Support Services

 - Maintenance will be done as required by the service provider/carrier.
 C&C will pass along outage information to clients as soon as possible upon receiving notice.

-- Requests for Blackberry services are logged and monitored by the C&C Service Desk.
+- Requests for Smart phones are logged and monitored by the ITS Service Desk.

-- Generally it requires 3 business days to obtain a new Blackberry.
+- It requires 3 business days to obtain a new Smart phone.

 Processes and Tools: